Struggling to grow your email list? Are you using an opt-in that maybe…isn’t as eye-catching as you’d like?

 You can get a 30-day free trial here.
 After that, it’s as low as $20 a month.

-If you’re not up for InDesign yet, check out a similar tutorial using Microsoft Word.
+If you’re not up for InDesign yet, check out a similar tutorial to make a checklist in Word.

 Set up a new document in InDesign